-understandable by citizens.
-Unlike current treaties, it should not try and integrate all aspects and provisions of EU law, but focus on core institutional aspects and leave the rest for the legislature to record into regular EU legislation.
+Constitution.
+Finally, in order to streamline the Union's functioning, Volt strongly supports the adoption of a European Constitution replacing existing EU treaties and detailing the fundamental rights and responsibilities of citizens and the EU's institutional arrangements.
+As a legal and political document, this Constitution should be concise, readable, and understandable by citizens.
+Unlike current treaties, it should not try to integrate all aspects and provisions of EU law, but focus on core institutional aspects and leave the rest for the legislature to record into regular EU legislation.
 Volt strongly supports the writing and adoption of this Constitution by representatives of European citizens.
+In particular, this constitution should include the points detailed in the following chapter.
+Details with regards to the underlying constitutional concepts can be found in the respective policy portfolio document, "Provisions for a European Constitution, underlying constitutional concepts" {589}.